monojit18/AROAutomate/README.md

         - ARO Subnet outbound would always use the public *Standard LoadBalancer* created during Cluster creatiopn process.
 To change that behaviour - add appripriate outbound rules and anyone of the following
           - Nat Gateway associated with ARO subnet
           - UDR through a Firewall Subnet
           - Forcing communication directly through web corporate proxy - this needs some amount scripting.
-Setting *http_proxy* or *https_proxy* can be deployed as a *Daemonset* on every AKS cluster node and force Nodes to send raffic through proxy
+Setting *http_proxy* or *https_proxy* can be deployed as a *Daemonset* on every ARO cluster node and force Nodes to send raffic through proxy

 ### Plan Communication to Azure Services